 In the past four years, Steward has invested hundreds of millions of dollars in new services, new physicians, significant infrastructure improvements and new clinical technology to improve the quality of care and patient experience in our hospitals.

 About St. Elizabeth’s Medical Center

-St. Elizabeth’s Medical Center is a major academic medical center affiliated with Tufts University School of Medicine.
-Areas of medical excellence include cardiology, neurosciences, general and robotic surgery, bariatric surgery, women’s health, high-risk obstetrics, bone and joint health, hematology/oncology, pulmonary medicine and emergency medicine.
-St. Elizabeth’s is a member of Steward Health Care, which is the second largest health care system in New England.
-Visit St. Elizabeth’s online at Steward.org/St-Elizabeths.
+St. Elizabeth’s Medical Center is a major academic medical center affiliated with Tufts University School of Medicine and part of the Steward Health Care Network.
+Areas of medical excellence include cardiology, cardiac surgery, neurosciences, general and robotic surgery, bariatric surgery, women’s health, high-risk obstetrics, bone and joint health, hematology/oncology, pulmonary medicine and emergency medicine.
+Additional information is available at www.steward.org